-SOAR prides itself on collaboration, creativity, cross-cultural respect, fiscal responsibility, loyalty, and transparency.
+SOAR prides itself on creativity, cross-cultural respect, fiscal responsibility, and transparency.
 During the past 14 years, SOAR's work has transcended all reasonable expectations.
 In 2006, distributions totaled approximately \$60,000.
-In CY2018, SOAR exceeded \$1M in distributions.
+In CY2019, SOAR exceeded \$1.4M in distributions.
 Our efforts not only address the major humanitarian constructs of education, emotional and psychological support, nutrition, health and hygiene, dental, medical and vision care, and fundamental human rights, but the Programs offer educational curricula on a multitude of topics that stimulate intellectual curiosity, empowerment, and enrichment.
+Our most significant accomplishment in 2019 was the opening of our Transitional Center - a "first of its kind" home in Gyumri, Armenia, for older teenage girls who have outgrown the traditional orphanage but who are not yet ready for independent living.